loyjoy/academy/advanced/modules/variables.md

 </p>

 ### Add variables to process bricks
 Those names are freely selectable.
 Now we have chosen our variables.
-As a next step, you choose process bricks that will be sent after the consumer decision.
+As a next step, you choose process bricks that will be sent after the consumer's decision.
 The following step works with every module.
 At each process brick, there is a small circle in the right corner.

 <p align="center">